Impact of the COVID-19 pandemic on the meat industry in the United States: CDC advice to meatpackers

 Meat and poultry processing facilities are considered critical infrastructure workers, and CDC advises that they may be permitted to continue work following potential exposure to COVID-19, provided they remain asymptomatic and additional precautions are implemented to protect them and the community.
 However, their work environments may contribute substantially to their potential exposures, as they often work close to one another on processing lines during prolonged work shifts.

 For engineering controls, CDC and OSHA recommend configuring communal work environments so that workers are spaced at least six feet apart including along processing lines, using physical barriers such as strip curtains or plexiglass to separate workers from each other, and ensuring adequate ventilation that minimizes air from fans blowing from one worker directly at another worker.
 For administrative controls, they recommend staggering workers' arrival, break, and departure times, cohorting workers so they are always assigned to the same shifts with the same coworkers, encouraging single-file movement through the facility, avoiding carpooling to and from work, and considering a program of screening workers before entry into the workplace and setting criteria for return to work of recovered workers and for exclusion of sick workers.

 For personal protective equipment, they recommend face shields and considering allowing voluntary use of filtering facepiece respirators such as N95 masks.
 They also recommend wearing cloth face masks that should be replaced if they become wet, soiled, or otherwise visibly contaminated during the work shift, although cloth face masks are not considered to be personal protective equipment.

 The CDC's advice may be difficult to implement, as facilities are designed for maximum efficiency with workers working close together.
 Wearing a mask can be hard during the physically challenging and messy work.
 Installing recommended ventilation may be expensive for older plants.
 As of late May, employees at meat plants were still "standing elbow-to-elbow" and coming to work with symptoms for fear of not being paid.
 Physical barriers and face shields were used, though some masks were reported to be of low quality.

 Cases by processor

 Allen Harim

 Allen Harim is a regional chicken processor based in Delaware, owned by the Harim Group of South Korea.
 On April 8, the company announced that it would begin "depopulating flocks in the field" due to a labor shortage caused by the pandemic.
-The company is unable to process its normal volume because about 50% of its employees are not reporting to work.
-About two million chickens were to be killed and disposed of at local farms in Delaware and Maryland, and would not reach the market.
+The company was unable to process its normal volume because about 50% of its employees were not reporting to work.
+About two million chickens were to be killed and disposed of at local farms in Delaware and Maryland and would not reach the market.